 Can Asti Be Aged?

-No. Asti is produced to be consumed soon after bottling.
+Asti can’t be aged.
+It is produced to be consumed soon after bottling.
 Storing it in your cellar for years will not improve the drinking experience.

 Can Asti Go Bad?